“Dogs do speak, but only to those who know how to listen.”– Orhan Pamuk

 While I was researching possible dog breeds that would fit the description of what I would like, I compiled a list of the top three breeds that I believe to be the most successful in a ranching environment.

-- Australian Cattle Dog- The Australian Cattle Dog is a solid, compact breed.
+The Australian Cattle Dog is a solid, compact breed.
 They are bred to perform physically demanding tasks such as herding both large and small livestock.
-One of my favorite traits of the Australian Cattle Dog is that they are loyal to their owners but suspicious of strangers.
-They do tend to be aggressive with other dogs and show their dominance with children so make sure you do your research when selecting this breed as your ranch hand/family pet.
+One of my favorite traits is they are loyal to their owners but suspicious of strangers.
+They do tend to be aggressive with other dogs and show their dominance with children.
+Please make sure you do your research when selecting this breed as your ranch hand/family pet.

-- Australian Shepherd- Australian Shepherds are a very fun-loving breed and are considered to be highly intelligent and easy to train.
+Australian Shepherds are a very fun-loving breed and are considered to be highly intelligent and easy to train.
 They have a high energy level which makes them great with children and livestock.
-They are true to their herding instincts and may try to do that with your children as well as your animals.
-They will alert you when danger is nearby or a stranger is approaching but they do not tend to be aggressive.
+Australian Shepherds are true to their herding instincts and may try to herd your children as well as other animals.
+They will alert you when danger is nearby or a stranger is approaching but does not tend to be aggressive.

 After looking into other breeds I finally settled on an Australian Shepherd, Brody.
 He is a wonderful pup with as much patience as he has energy.
 I not only needed a great ranch hand but also a loving furry family member that would do well with my children and Brody is just that.
 Although, he will occasionally try to herd them if they get too wild in the yard.
 Every rose has its thorn though, right?
 It has become more of a game they all play together.
 Seymour has already taught Brody so much and I can’t wait to see him develop more in the coming years.

-Emily Griffin is a mama to two stunning daughters, a wife to her hunky husband, an experienced equestrian, and an Arizona native.
+Emily Griffin is a mama to three stunning daughters, a wife to her hunky husband, an experienced equestrian, and an Arizona native.
+She is also a certified doula and owner and founder of Unbridled Mama Doula Services.
 She resides in a very small town in Southeastern, Arizona.
 Her days consist of raising children, everything equine, reading/ writing, and balancing the fine line between motherhood and insanity.
 She appreciates nature, the smell of a satisfying rain, and the lovely sunsets the Arizona deserts have to offer.
-Her life is unbridled in every sense of the word and she wouldn’t have it any other way!
+Her life is unbridled in every sense of the word and she wouldn't have it any other way!
 Follow her on Instagram at @unbridledmama.